Three in one hydrostatic level switch, digital level gauge and level sensor with level ranges from 1 mWG up to 600 mWG (3.3 to 1969 ftWG).

 Specification data sheet

-Please select the options you require for the DS200 Combined Hydrostatic Level Switch, Gauge and Sensor and request a quote.
+Please select the options you require for the DS200 Combined Hydrostatic Level Switch, Gauge and Sensor in your application and request a quote.